Robust Character Labeling in Movie Videos: Data Resources and Self-supervised Feature Adaptation: Introduction

-A first step toward developing such tools is the ability to automatically identify the characters in the visual modality i.e., the \textit{who}.
-This is a difficult task because characters are often portrayed with varying degrees of complexity with respect to appearance and design in different media forms (e.g., automatic character labeling in animated content \cite{somandepalli2017unsupervised}).
-In this paper, we focus on live-action content where a person's face is used as a primary feature of identification.
-This is typically achieved through a two-step process: face \textit{detection} to localize the face of a person in a frame and then group all the detected faces to \textit{recognize} a person irrespective of where and how they appear in the content.
+A first step toward developing such technology is the ability to automatically identify the characters in the visual modality, i.e., characterize the \textit{who} in a video.
+This is a challenging task because of both the wide variability within and across individuals and their portrayals across contexts, and due to the rich variety in the design of different media forms (e.g., automatic character labeling in animated content \cite{somandepalli2017unsupervised}).
+Media forms also vary with respect to duration, style, and production quality.
+For example, traditional feature-length movies versus micro-videos on platforms such as TikTok \cite{8845048, nie2017enhancing}.
+Micro-videos are typically short-form, realistic videos unlike movies which are long-form and highly produced.
+In this work, we focus on live-action movie content where a person's face is used as the primary signal of identification.
+This is typically achieved through a two-step process: i) face \textit{detection} to localize the face of a person in a frame, ii) clustering the detected faces to \textit{recognize} a person irrespective of where and how they appear in the content.
 Recent advances in face detection can localize faces with near-perfect precision, even in extreme conditions of illumination and pose~\cite{deng2019retinaface}.
-Similarly, advances in learning face representations (embeddings) and rich face datasets (e.g., \cite{schroff2015facenet,cao2018vggface2}) have provided powerful features to identify a person by their face.
+Similarly, advances in learning face representations (embeddings) and rich open-source face datasets (e.g., \cite{schroff2015facenet,cao2018vggface2}) have provided powerful frameworks to identify a person by their face.